10 Ugly Truths About Buying and Managing Texas Properties

 3. Maintenance expenses can cripple your earnings.
 Maintenance and repairs can be expensive, eating into your earnings.
 You’re probably already prepared for costs associated with ordinary wear and tear, but major issues have the potential to crush your emergency savings and compromise your profitability.

 5. Tenant screening isn’t just a formality.
-Some new property investors see tenant screening as a kind of formality.
+Some new real estate investors see tenant screening as a kind of formality.
 After all, a tenant wouldn’t apply for an apartment or house they couldn’t reasonably afford, right?
-Unfortunately, tenant screening is a practical necessity to make sure you have qualified tenants in your property.
+Unfortunately, tenant screening is a practical necessity to make sure you have qualified tenants in your investment property.

 7. Tenants have more rights than landlords.
 Laws vary from state to state and from city to city, but generally speaking, tenants have more rights than landlords.
 For example, landlords have the right to enter a property, but tenants have a right to privacy, so unless it’s a genuine emergency, you must provide advanced notice to your tenants before entering.